Guledgudda

-Guledgudda is a town in the Indian state of Karnataka.
+Guledgudda is a village in the Indian state of Karnataka.
 It was earlier a part of the Badami taluk, but is now the headquarters of the Guledgudda taluk in Bagalkot district.

 Demographics

 As of the 2001 Indian census, Guledgudda had a population of 33,991.
 Males constituted 50% of the population and females 50%.
 Guledgudda had an average literacy rate of 66%, higher than the national average of 59.5%: male literacy was 76%, and female literacy was 55%.
 In Guledgudda, 12% of the population was under 6 years of age.